Mueller vs KitchenAid Immersion Blender: Which Is Better? (2026)

 In our testing, the KitchenAid KHBV53 pureed a pot of roasted butternut squash soup in exactly 90 seconds.
 The standout feature here is the variable speed trigger switch.
 Instead of turning a dial, you simply squeeze the trigger harder to spin the 4-point stainless steel blade faster.
 I also clipped on the included pan guard and aggressively dragged the 8-inch blending arm across a Teflon skillet; it left zero scratches.

-Comes with a 3-cup BPA-free blending jar and storage lid
+Includes a 3-cup BPA-free blending jar with lid

 Speed Control — KitchenAid Variable Speed Corded Hand Blender KHBV53 wins